 A student may write one supplemental examination in each failed subject in which the mark is 40% to 49%.
-Supplemental examinations are written in the late June supplemental exam period immediately following the failure.
-A student in the final year may write one supplemental examination in the Winter Semester, if passing that examination and all final semester examinations makes the student eligible for graduation.
+The supplemental examination (or examinations) are written in the late June supplemental exam period immediately following the failure.
+A student in the final year may write one supplemental examination in a Fall semester course, if passing that examination and all final semester examinations makes the student eligible for graduation.

-No student in any degree or technical program is permitted to write more than six supplemental exams.
+No student in any degree or technical program is permitted to write more than six supplemental examinations.

-Students apply to write a supplemental examination or examinations by notifying the Registrar's Office of the subject or subjects they intend to write, and by submitting to the Registrar's Office the supplemental examination fee of \$100 per exam.
+Students apply to write a supplemental examination or examinations by notifying the Registrar's Office of the subject or subjects they intend to write, and by submitting to the Registrar's Office the supplemental examination fee of \$100 per examination.
 A passing grade in the supplemental examination will result in a \$50 refund.

 No supplemental examination is to be written until the required fee has been paid.
-If a student does not show up to write a supplemental examination, the fee is forfeited.
+If a student does not write a supplemental examination, the fee is forfeited.
 Should a candidate for a supplemental examination not give notice or pay the required fee on time, but arrive to write an examination, permission to write may be granted at the discretion of the Registrar and the instructor, and upon payment of \$100 per examination.
 There is no refund for this case.